 When Peru declared its independence from Spain in 1821, the declaration was read in the square that Pizarro had so carefully designed.
 Many of the colonial-era buildings around the Plaza de Armas are standing today.
 Walk a few blocks in any direction for churches and elegant houses that reveal just how wealthy this city once was.
 But the poor state of most buildings attests to the fact that the country's wealthy families have moved to neighborhoods to the south over the past century.

 Almost a third of the country's population of 29 million lives in the metropolitan area, many of them in relatively poor conos: newer neighborhoods on the outskirts of the city.
-Most residents of those neighborhoods moved there from mountain villages during the political violence and poverty that marked the 1980s and '90s, when crime increased dramatically.
-During the past decade the country has enjoyed peace, steady economic growth, and decreasing crime, which have been accompanied by many improvements and refurbishment in the city.
+Most residents of those neighborhoods moved there from mountain villages during the political violence and poverty that marked the 1980s and ’90s, when crime increased dramatically.
+During the past decade the country has enjoyed peace and steady economic growth, which have been accompanied by many improvements and refurbishment in the city.
 Residents who used to steer clear of the historic center now stroll along its streets.
 And many travelers who once would have avoided the city altogether now plan to spend a day here and end up staying two or three.